prakaa/phd_thesis/source/09_intro.md

 2. Analysis of system and market data from the Australian NEM to provide empirical evidence for techno-economic modelling assumptions and to support the discussion of policy options.
 3. Techno-economic (market) optimisation modelling.
 This includes the modelling of market regions of the NEM, and of market participation schedules for battery energy storage systems engaged in energy arbitrage.

-The links between the research question, the research objectives and the research questions are shown in [@fig:research_framework] and are discussed in greater detail in [Chapter @sec:research_framework].
+The links between the research question, the research objectives and the research methods are shown in [@fig:research_framework] and are discussed in greater detail in [Chapter @sec:research_framework].

 ## Contributions